 The UK Climate Change Risk Assessment 2017 Wales Summary highlights the key risks and opportunities that are facing Wales, as well as highlighted the urgency of some required actions.87 For example:

-- risks of land management practices exacerbating flood risk; - risks to natural carbon stores and carbon sequestration; and risks to species and habitats due to inability to respond to changing climatic conditions.
+- risks of land management practices exacerbating flood risk; - risks to natural carbon stores and carbon sequestration; and

 86 NRW, Environmental information for well-being assessments.
 87 The CCC, UK Climate Change Risk Assessment 2017.